lele1001/AOHW-334/README.md

-# HPPS Project - Benchmark for Xilinx AIE
+# Benchmark for Xilinx AI Engine

 ## Info & Description
-This repository contains the source code of the Final Project for the "High Performance Processors and Systems" class of the Master Degree in Computer Science Engineering at Politecnico di Milano.
+This repository contains the source code of the Project "Versal System Exploration: Benchmark suite for AI Engine"

-**Teacher**: Marco Domenico Santambrogio
+**Supervisor**: Prof. Davide Conficconi

 ## Main Structure